-Both, GeneratePress and Astra are highly popular among bloggers and affiliate marketers from various niches.
+Both GeneratePress and Astra are highly popular among bloggers and affiliate marketers from various niches.

 Elementor has officially recommended GeneratePress and Astra’s own website is built using Beaver Builder.
-So, surely these two work good but overall most of the major page builders like Thrive Architect, Visual Composer, and even Divi works great with both GeneratePress and Astra.
+So, surely these two work good but overall most of the major page builders like Thrive Architect, Visual Composer, and even Divi work great with both GeneratePress and Astra.

 Both are as good as one another.
 There is hardly anything to compare between them.
-Although, I have highlighted their unique features in the beginning of this article.
+Although, I have highlighted their unique features at the beginning of this article.
 Furthermore, it is the user’s personal choice to go with either one of them.

 They are freemium themes.
 You can download GeneratePress or Astra freely from their website.
 But, their free version has limited features as compared to their premium versions